LacunaSoftware/docs/docs.en-us/articles/rest-pki/client-libs/java.md

 ﻿# Rest PKI client lib for Java

-The client lib for Java consists of	the package **com.lacunasoftware.restpki:restpki-client**, which is compatible with Java 7+ (for Java 6, see section below).
+The client lib for Java consists of	the package [com.lacunasoftware.restpki:restpki-client](https://bintray.com/lacunasoftware/maven/restpki-client), which is compatible with Java 7+ (for Java 6, see section below).

 > [!NOTE]
 > The package is not currently on Maven Central but on the private Maven repository at http://dl.bintray.com/lacunasoftware/maven, which needs